Skip to content

 • stability

-• correct positioning
+• correct position

 Correct technique is prioritized over speed.